-When the event is a participant death, the service provider provides verbal notification to the Protection and Advocacy Project (P & A) and the Regional DD Program Administrator.
-The State DD Division is notified within one working day of the death once the General Event Report (GER) has been approved.
-A written report must be submitted within seven working days to P&A, Child Protective Services (if appropriate for children only) Regional DD Program Administrator, and the State DD office.
-Verbal notification is completed by the provider and then documented in the written GER.
+When the event is a participant death, the service provider provides notification to the Protection and Advocacy Project (P & A) and the Regional DD Program Administrator.
+The State DD Section is notified of the death once the General Event Report (GER) has been approved.
+A written report must be submitted within ten working days to P&A, Child Protective Services (if appropriate for children only) Regional DD Program Administrator, and the State DD office.
+Notification is completed by the provider and then documented in the written GER.

-All incidents that do not meet the criteria for a serious event are reviewed by the DD service provider utilizing the "Reporting Determination Guidelines" that are contained in DD Division policy.
-If the incident meets any of the guidelines, the service provider is required to implement appropriate risk management and verbally report the incident to P&A. The Regional DD Program Administrator and the State DD Division are notified verbally or in writing within one working day.
+All incidents that do not meet the criteria for a serious event are reviewed by the DD service provider utilizing the "Reporting Determination Guidelines" that are contained in DD Section policy.
+If the incident meets any of the guidelines, the service provider is required to implement appropriate risk management and report the incident to P&A, the Regional DD Program Administrator, and the State DD Section.
 Notification is completed by the provider and then documented in the written GER.
-Investigation and follow up is determined by DD Division policy.
+Investigation and follow up is determined by DD Section policy.